 - What is the risk level, likelihood, and potential consequences of each threat?

 Understanding this information helps narrow the focus of your security plan.
-You may also consider running a security audit on your WordPress site, in order to uncover potential vulnerabilities.
+You may also consider running a security audit on your WordPress site to uncover potential vulnerabilities.

 2. Train Employees on Security Risks and Prevention

-Some security attacks, such as phishing and malware, most often occur due to human error.
-Someone may open or download an infected link, for example, not realizing that it’s a scam.
+Some security attacks, such as phishing and malware, often occur due to human error.
+For example, someone may open or download an infected link, not realizing it’s a scam.
 This is one of the reasons employee training should be a part of your security plan.

 Anyone who accesses your WordPress site or data can put both at risk.
-Therefore, it’s important that each member understands not only what the potential security threats are, but how to prevent them as well.
+Therefore, each member must understand the potential security threats and how to prevent them.

 There are a variety of security topics you can cover in the course of employee training, including: